mkm29/valet/README.md

 - **TLS Certificates**: Certificate file paths are logged, but certificate contents are never exposed
 - **Environment Variables**: Sensitive values can be provided via environment variables instead of command-line flags for better security

+### Container Security

+The Docker image is built with security best practices:

+- **Distroless Base**: Uses Chainguard's static image, containing only the application binary and essential files
+- **Non-root User**: Runs as user 65532 (nonroot) by default
+- **Read-only Filesystem**: Designed to work with read-only root filesystem
+- **No Shell**: No shell or package manager in the final image
+- **Minimal Attack Surface**: Only includes CA certificates and timezone data beyond the binary
+- **Security Options**: Example docker-compose.yaml includes security hardening:
+  - `no-new-privileges:true`
+  - `read_only: true`
+  - All capabilities dropped
+  - Temporary filesystems for any required write operations

 **Best Practices**:

 - Store sensitive credentials in environment variables or secure secret management systems
 - Use `--registry-token` with CI/CD service tokens instead of username/password when possible
 - Enable TLS verification (`--registry-tls-skip-verify=false`) in production environments
 - Review debug logs before sharing to ensure no sensitive data is exposed
+- Run containers with minimal privileges and read-only filesystems
+- Use volume mounts for input/output rather than building files into the image

 ## Contributing